ckinan/portfolio/docs/git.md

 sidebar_label: Git
 ---

+> Note: I don't want to re-do the documentation in [`git-scm.com`](https://git-scm.com/doc).
+My goal is to have valuable examples in this document and real experiences of the git commands that need to be handy.

 One of the most used version control system in the world.
 Most of this doc page is using structure and explanation from [`git-scm.com`](https://git-scm.com/doc).

 ## Commands